drekka/Locus/README.md

 }
 ```

+`URLDefaultValueSource` takes these arguments:

 * **`url`** - A url that refers to the file to be read.
 Can be a local file, a file within a bundle, a remote file or any other form of valid URL.
 * **`headers`** - An optional dictionary of HTTP headers to add to the request.
 * **`mapper`** - A closure that will be used to read the returned `Data` and set the new default values.
 It's passed data read from the url and expected to return a `[String: Any]` dictionary or throw an error.

 #### `JSONDefaultValueSource`

-`JSONDefaultValueSource` is an extension of `URLDefaultValueSource` that really only has one change, and that is that it assumes the data coming back from the URL will be valid JSON and will serialise that data into a valid JSON object before calling the mapper.
+`JSONDefaultValueSource` is an extension of `URLDefaultValueSource` that does one extra thing.
+It assumes the data read from the URL will be valid JSON and deserialises before calling the mapper.

 ```swift
 let fileUrl = URL(string: "https://appserver.com/configuration/config.json")